AI and Remote Sensing for Monitoring Landslides and Flooding

 The Platform and Recording of Energy by the Sensor (D)

 Platforms can be space-based, airborne, or mobile.
-After the energy has been scattered by, or emitted from the target, we require a sensor on a platform to collect and record the electromagnetic radiation.
+Much of the early research was done with satellites, but drones, and moving robots (and automobiles) use the same model.
+After the energy has been scattered by, or emitted from the target, we require a sensor on a platform to collect and record the returned electromagnetic radiation.
 Remote sensing systems that measure energy naturally available are called passive sensors.
 Passive sensors can only be used to detect energy when the naturally occurring energy is available and makes it through the atmosphere.

-Active sensors like LiDar mentioned before, provide their own energy source for illumination.
-These sensors emit radiation that is directed toward the target.
-The radiation reflected from that target is detected and measured by the sensing platform.
+Active sensors, like the LiDar mentioned before, provide their own energy source for illumination.
+These sensors emit radiation directed toward the target.
+The sensing platform detects and measures the radiation reflected from that target.

 Transmission, Reception, and Processing (E)